yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-oct-2023/index.md

 	"./ctrfix.png"
 >}}

-Maide also fixed a silent issue hidden in the shadows.
+Maide also fixed a hidden issue with the resolution scaler.
 Images were being {{< gh-hovercard "11744" "marked as rescaled" >}}, even if the resolution scaler was not in use (running at 1x).
 This led to a slight additional overhead, and rarely, some assertion failures.
 While no game bug was known to be caused by this, it’s good to have preemptive fixes for once instead of just reactionary ones.